LisaFC/tech-doc-hugo-theme/content/en/docs/theme-documentation/_index.md

 ## Configure Search

 1. Add you Google Custom Search Engine ID to the site params in `config.toml`.
 You can add different values per language if needed.
-2. Add a content file in `content/en/search.md` (and one per other language if needed).
+2. Add a content file in `content/en/search.md` (and one per other languages if needed).
 It only needs a title and `layout: search.

 ## Customize Templates